 There aren’t any attachments or accessories.
 That makes the Shark much less ideal for cleaning corners, nooks and crannies.
 We wouldn’t recommend the Freestyle as a primary vacuum for a whole house.

 The warranty period is only for 1 year.
 Some previous buyers had trouble with the battery losing charge after that.

 Which Vacuum for Dog and Cat Hair is Perfect for You?

 We strongly recommend the BISSELL CleanView to people who have mostly carpeted floors, and a whole house to clean.
 It’s the most powerful of our three recommendations, thanks to cyclonic suction.

 It also has the largest, most adjustable brush head for digging into deeper carpets that will cause the Sharks to struggle.
 However, it’s not ideal for homes with lots of hard floors.

-The Shark Rotator offers a lot of versatility, which makes it the best choice for people with a mixture of carpets, rugs, hardwoods and tile.
+The Shark Rotator offers a lot of versatility, which makes it the top choice for people with a mixture of carpets, rugs, hardwoods and tile.
 It has a fully-powered carpet head like the BISSELL, albeit without multiple settings.

 The Rotator also comes with a really nice hard floor attachment with a sweeper pad, which makes it the best choice of the three for hardwoods and tile.